How to set proper text direction for right-to-left languages

 Solution:

 If you want to ensure proper text direction (right-to-left) in your signature, you will have to modify its HTML code a little bit.
-Here’s how to do it:
+Here’s how to do it, depending on what’s the scope of right-to-left language usage in your signature template:

 - Go to the signature management app and choose the signature which you want to modify.

-- Open the signature for editing by going to the Design tab and clicking Edit signature.
+- Open the signature for editing by going to the Design step and clicking Edit signature.

 - Once the editor opens, click the HTML source button on the ribbon (Fig. 1.).